 What Is an Anxiety Disorder?

-Anxiety disorders are the most prevalent mental health disorders, affecting nearly 30 percent of adults at some time in their lives.
-Anxiety can be a result of fear or anticipation, and may cause you to avoid situations where your symptoms may be triggered or made worse.
-While normal anxiety – the “fight or flight” reaction activated in your nervous system in response to a perceived threat – can be beneficial, anxiety disorders can have a negative effect on your job or school performance, as well as your personal relationships.
+Anxiety disorders are the most prevalent mental health issues, affecting nearly 30 percent of adults at some time in their lives.
+Anxiety can result from fear or anticipation and may cause you to avoid situations where your symptoms may be triggered or made worse.
+While normal anxiety – the “fight or flight” reaction activated in your nervous system in response to a perceived threat – can be beneficial, anxiety disorders can hurt your job or school performance, as well as your personal relationships.
 To be diagnosed with an anxiety disorder, your symptoms of anxiety or fear must be disproportionate to the situation, inappropriate for your age, and negatively affect your ability to function normally.
 These instances of disproportionate anxiety are addressed through the anxiety treatment program in Laguna Beach, California.

 Types of Anxiety Disorders Benefiting from the Anxiety Treatment Program

 There are various kinds of anxiety disorders, including (but not limited to):

 - Generalized Anxiety Disorder – this type of disorder involves excessive worry and tension.
 Your worries may be about everyday things – responsibilities at home or work, family members, or other minor issues.
 Still, those worries are persistent and may interfere with your daily ability to function normally.
 Physical symptoms often include fatigue, difficulty sleeping, feeling “edgy” or restless, and difficulty concentrating.